rnaveensrinivas/Linux/README.md

 ### Key Differences Between a Job and a Process

-In Linux, a **job** is a shell-level abstraction for managing tasks initiated in the terminal, while a **process** is a broader system-level concept representing any program running on the system.
-Jobs are specific to the shell and are identified by job IDs, whereas processes are independent of the shell and are identified by PIDs.
+In Linux, a **job** is a shell-level abstraction for managing tasks initiated in the terminal, while a **process** is a broader system-level concept representing any program running on the system. **Jobs are specific to the shell** and are identified by job IDs, whereas **processes are independent of the shell** and are identified by PIDs.

+While each job corresponds to one or more processes, not all processes are jobs.
+For example, system processes like `systemd` or `cron` are started by the operating system and are not initiated by the shell, so they aren't considered jobs.

 | **Aspect**            | **Job**                                | **Process**                            |
 |------------------------|----------------------------------------|----------------------------------------|